Saturday March 29th, 2025

 Materials

-• Warp: Four skeins of Tatter thread.
-Two colors, two skeins of each color.
+- Warp: Five skeins of Tatter thread.
+Two skeins of a darker color, two skeins of a lighter color, one skein of an accent color.
 If you choose to source your weft thread elsewhere, durable linen, cotton, or hemp are preferable.

 Our Teacher